rwth-iat/rte/README.md

 Unfortunately, Windows executables don't support something like `RPATH`.
 To test ov from the build tree all build artefacts need to be moved to a single directory.
-This can be achived by adding following lines to the CMakeList.txt in the project root directory.
+This can be achieved by adding following lines to the CMakeList.txt in the project root directory.
 ```
 set(CMAKE_RUNTIME_OUTPUT_DIRECTORY ${CMAKE_BINARY_DIR}/out CACHE STRING "" )
 set(CMAKE_LIBRARY_OUTPUT_DIRECTORY ${CMAKE_BINARY_DIR}/out CACHE STRING "" )